MARTIMM/HikingCompanion/Docs/Design.md

 ### Background build up of a page

-The background image is set in the configuration of the selected hike.
-This is searched for using the **Config** hook.
+The background image is set in the configuration of the current selected hike.
+The image searched for using the **Config** hook and falls back to the image stored in the Hiking Companion configuration.

 ```plantuml